FACT SHEET: Implementation of the Credible Fear and Asylum Processing Interim Final Rule

 Streamlined Removal Proceedings: If USCIS does not grant asylum, the agency will refer the case to EOIR for streamlined removal proceedings under Section 240 of the Immigration and Nationality Act.
 The asylum officer will include an assessment as to whether the applicant demonstrated eligibility for withholding or deferral of removal based on the evidence presented before USCIS.

-There will be dockets for these proceedings available in the six cities listed above.
+There will be dockets for these proceedings available in the seven cities listed above.
 During these proceedings, the IJ will review the noncitizen’s asylum application and supporting evidence and determine whether asylum should be granted.

 In instances where USCIS does not grant asylum, the asylum officer will include in the decision a determination whether the principal applicant demonstrated eligibility for withholding or deferral of removal based solely on the evidence presented before USCIS.
 Once the individual is in removal proceedings, if the IJ also does not grant asylum and issues a final removal order, the IJ may confirm the USCIS asylum officer’s determination that the individual is eligible for withholding or deferral of removal.
 If the asylum officer did not find the individual eligible for withholding or deferral of removal, the IJ will further review those claims and make an independent assessment whether the applicant is eligible.
 If the IJ concludes that the individual is ineligible for relief or protection, they will issue a removal order, and the individual will be expeditiously removed from the United States.